learningcoding-pixel/tp/docs/DeveloperGuide.md

 #### Cascading updates on athlete edits

-When athlete information is updated, the athlete information in the athlete's team will be update as well.
+When athlete information is updated, the athlete information in the athlete's team will update as well.

 ### Teams and Sessions